JosephAdamson/asciify/README.md

 <img src="assets/demo/color_use.gif">

 ### --detailed or -d
-Allows pixel output intensity to be encoded with a wider range of characters (70 as opposed to the default 10)
+Allow pixel output intensity to be encoded with a wider range of characters (70 as opposed to the default 10).
 ```
 asciify <image file paths> --detailed